jboss-fuse/quickstarts/fuse/sap-idoc-destination-fuse/README.md

 To build and run the quick start:

-1. Change your working directory to the `sap-qrfc-destination-fuse` directory.
+1. Change your working directory to the `sap-idoc-destination-fuse` directory.
 * Run `mvn clean install` to build the quick start.
 * In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
 * In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
 Note the bundle number for the component bundle returned by this command.